jessejamesva/Blowing-Smoke/README.md

 ## Description

 Blowing_Smoke is a CLI tool to generate fake employee data, performance data, and character traits using the Python Faker library.
 It supports CSV, JSON, and SQL outputs, and is designed for quick testing, development, or demo purposes.
+I am working on my DevOps skill's and attempted to build a tool to potentialy make my life a little easier, tomorrow.
+If I am giong to be moving lots of data in my quest to gain DevOps skills then I certainly don't want to get lost in the weeds.

 ---